Molina Healthcare, Inc. (NYSE:MOH) Receives $323.40 Consensus Target Price from Analysts

-Molina Healthcare, Inc. (NYSE:MOH – Get Rating) has received an average recommendation of “Buy” from the fifteen brokerages that are presently covering the firm, Marketbeat Ratings reports.
-One equities research analyst has rated the stock with a sell recommendation, three have given a hold recommendation, eight have given a buy recommendation and one has issued a strong buy recommendation on the company.
-The average 12-month price objective among brokers that have covered the stock in the last year is $323.40.
+Shares of Molina Healthcare, Inc. (NYSE:MOH – Get Rating) have earned an average rating of “Buy” from the fifteen research firms that are currently covering the company, MarketBeat Ratings reports.
+One research analyst has rated the stock with a sell recommendation, three have assigned a hold recommendation, eight have issued a buy recommendation and one has issued a strong buy recommendation on the company.
+The average 12-month target price among brokerages that have covered the stock in the last year is $323.40.

-MOH has been the topic of several research reports.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Molina Healthcare from $304.00 to $308.00 in a research note on Friday, February 11th.
-Morgan Stanley dropped their price objective on shares of Molina Healthcare from $397.00 to $365.00 and set an “overweight” rating on the stock in a research note on Tuesday, February 22nd.
-Mizuho boosted their price objective on shares of Molina Healthcare from $330.00 to $345.00 and gave the stock a “buy” rating in a research note on Friday, February 11th.
-BMO Capital Markets boosted their price objective on shares of Molina Healthcare from $365.00 to $380.00 and gave the stock an “outperform” rating in a research note on Monday, February 14th.
-Finally, The Goldman Sachs Group initiated coverage on shares of Molina Healthcare in a research note on Tuesday, December 14th.
-They set a “buy” rating and a $335.00 price objective on the stock.
+Several analysts have commented on the company.
+BMO Capital Markets lifted their price target on Molina Healthcare from $365.00 to $380.00 and gave the company an “outperform” rating in a report on Monday, February 14th.
+Deutsche Bank Aktiengesellschaft lifted their price target on Molina Healthcare from $304.00 to $308.00 in a report on Friday, February 11th.
+Mizuho lifted their price target on Molina Healthcare from $330.00 to $345.00 and gave the company a “buy” rating in a report on Friday, February 11th.
+Morgan Stanley lowered their price target on Molina Healthcare from $397.00 to $365.00 and set an “overweight” rating for the company in a report on Tuesday, February 22nd.
+Finally, Truist Financial lifted their price target on Molina Healthcare from $345.00 to $360.00 in a report on Wednesday, January 5th.

-In other news, Director Steven J. Orlando sold 591 shares of the business’s stock in a transaction that occurred on Tuesday, March 8th.
-The shares were sold at an average price of $311.00, for a total transaction of $183,801.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, insider Jeff D. Barlow sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, March 4th.
+The stock was sold at an average price of $315.00, for a total transaction of $1,575,000.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
 Also, Director Ronna Romney sold 195 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
-The shares were sold at an average price of $313.21, for a total transaction of $61,075.95.
+The stock was sold at an average price of $313.21, for a total value of $61,075.95.
 The disclosure for this sale can be found here.
-Insiders sold 5,986 shares of company stock valued at $1,882,749 over the last ninety days.
+Insiders sold a total of 5,986 shares of company stock worth $1,882,749 over the last ninety days.
 Corporate insiders own 1.49% of the company’s stock.

-Molina Healthcare (NYSE:MOH – Get Rating) last announced its earnings results on Wednesday, February 9th.
-The company reported $2.88 earnings per share for the quarter, beating analysts’ consensus estimates of $2.82 by $0.06.
-The firm had revenue of $7.41 billion for the quarter, compared to analyst estimates of $7.13 billion.
-Molina Healthcare had a net margin of 2.37% and a return on equity of 32.76%.
-During the same quarter in the previous year, the firm posted ($0.51) EPS.
-On average, research analysts forecast that Molina Healthcare will post 17.27 EPS for the current fiscal year.
+Molina Healthcare (NYSE:MOH – Get Rating) last posted its quarterly earnings data on Wednesday, February 9th.
+The company reported $2.88 EPS for the quarter, topping analysts’ consensus estimates of $2.82 by $0.06.
+The firm had revenue of $7.41 billion during the quarter, compared to analysts’ expectations of $7.13 billion.
+Molina Healthcare had a return on equity of 32.76% and a net margin of 2.37%.
+During the same quarter last year, the business posted ($0.51) EPS.
+On average, analysts forecast that Molina Healthcare will post 17.23 EPS for the current fiscal year.

 About Molina Healthcare (Get Rating)